NeilJustice/ZenUnitAndMetalMock/README.md

 TESTS(FizzBuzzTests)
 // By way of a carefully-considered design decision,
 // in ZenUnit test names are duplicated between the FACTS section and the EVIDENCE section.
+// Having test names always up top instead of scattered throughout test files
+// makes it exceptionally easy to gauge the lay of the land
+// with respect to what a test class tests, and by extension,
+// see clearly what a class under test implements.
-// Because code is read much more often than it is written,
+// With code being read much more often than it is written,
-// always having test names up top ready to easily review for continued quality and cohesion
+// I've found it time and time again to have to been well worth it
+// to exchange the few seconds it takes to duplicate a test name
+// to gain the long term test class readability that comes
-// instead of test names being scattered throughout test files
+// with test names always being up top instead of scattered throughout test files.
-// is where this design yields long term code quality dividends.

 // AFACT declares a non-value-parameterized test.
 AFACT(FizzBuzz_EndNumber0_Throws)